 Accessible by Public Transport, Disabled Access, Disabled Toilets, On Site Parking

 Coach Parties Welcome, Groups Welcome, Pre visit Available, Risk Assessment Available,

 Cafe, Picnic Site, Shop, Toilets,

 Open from 10am every day, except Christmas Day and Boxing Day

-Educational visit prices frozen for fourth consecutive year!
+Educational visit prices frozen for fifth consecutive year!

 £6.20 self-guided, £7.40 entrance with teaching session